FlavScents AInsights Entry: Tricyclodecenyl Propionate (CAS: 17511-60-3)

 5. Use in Fragrances

-In fragrance applications, tricyclodecenyl propionate is employed across multiple fragrance families, including floral, fruity, and woody compositions.
-It acts as a modifier and impact note, contributing to the fragrance's top and middle notes.
-Typical concentration ranges in formulations are from 0.1% to 1%, depending on the desired intensity and diffusion.
-Its volatility allows it to impart a fresh, uplifting character to perfumes and personal care products.
+In fragrance applications, tricyclodecenyl propionate is utilized across multiple fragrance families, including floral, fruity, and woody compositions.
+It acts as a modifier or impact note, contributing to the top and middle notes of a fragrance.
+Typical concentration ranges in formulations vary, but it is often used at levels of 0.1% to 1% depending on the desired olfactory effect.
+Its volatility allows it to contribute to both the initial impression and the lingering scent profile.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts